 - Light scented candles.
 The flickering flame is appealing, and the wafting aroma is a pleasing party addition.
 If readily available, fresh flowers also brighten a party setting.

 Editor's Tip: When you have more time to prepare for guests, include cleaning on your party-planning to-do list.
-Use our 7-Day Housecleaning Plan, available below, to get your home in shape with a short time investment in the days before your party.
+Use our 7-Day Housecleaning Plan to get your home in shape with a short time investment in the days before your party.